I almost drop kicked a professor in college.

-For an entire weekend, I assembled the stairs, the landing, and attached casters so the tower would roll on and offstage.
+I spent the entire weekend assembling the stairs, the landing, and attached casters so the tower could roll on and offstage.
 After 36 hours in a dark and dusty theater, the tower was complete.
-Staring at my handiwork, I understood the sublime emotion that ancient warriors felt overlooking a conquered battlefield.

 At first, I thought he was joking.
 I’d followed every step of the blueprint.
-So the only thing I said back was, “because that’s what’s your plan called for.”
+So I responded by saying, “because that’s what’s your blueprint called for.”

-I thought I had the right instructions, and in the end, I had to overhaul the entire monstrosity.
-Building that tower my sophomore year isn’t the only time I thought I had the right blueprint.
+All weekend I thought I had the right instructions, and in the end, I had to overhaul the entire monstrosity.

-When I first started working out, I thought had a foolproof blueprint for success:
+The same thing happened when I first started working out.
+I thought had a foolproof blueprint for success:

 - Lift weights